Case Studies

 We research and develop ideas into tangible products and services – always with social and environmental goals in mind.
-We help others develop their projects through grant writing and coaching and we develop our own projects in collaboration with others.
-See our partners and clients
+We work in collaboration with others.
+See partners and clients.

 Case Study: Flood Games

-We work with technologists and flood experts on how to incorporate real-life flooding data into 3D game/world building environments.
-This project explores how 3D virtual models can support flood stakeholder decision making AND provide learning about flood events as entertainment.
-It is focused on the process of structuring data so it can move easily between flood collection systems and game engine data and processes.
-This project brings together 3D modelling, machine learning, scenario design and stakeholder engagement.
+For this project, we worked with technologists and flood experts on how to incorporate real-life flooding data into 3D game/world building environments.
+This project explored how 3D virtual models can support flood stakeholder decision making AND provide learning about flood events as entertainment.
+It focused on the process of structuring data so it can move easily between flood collection systems and game engine data and processes.
+This project brought together 3D modelling, machine learning, scenario design and stakeholder engagement.

 Case study: Building 3D virtual environments

-We advise local authorities, cultural organisations and producers, academia and others on how to understand 3D virtual environments by making them a virtual space and showing them around.
-We particularly like Mozilla Hubs as a quick way of making online community spaces.
+We advised local authorities, cultural organisations and producers, academia and others on how to understand 3D virtual environments by making them a virtual space and showing them around.
+We used Mozilla Hubs as a quick way of making online community spaces.

 3D insects produced by Salford animation students as work experience activity